 For example, if "LEDs 1" are used in the installation and the light changes as in the image on the right, replacing only some sections with "LEDs 2" will exacerbate the lack of uniformity, as in the image below.

 At Lumistrips you will find the BackMatrix LED modules which can deliver the best lighting for stretched ceilings.
-They are very easy to install, have a high luminous flux and even are available with LEDs that have 180 degree view angle.
+They are very easy to install, have a high luminous flux and even are available with LEDs that have 180 degree view angles.

 1. BackMatrix Performer LED modules with 2700K, 4000K or tunable white 2700-6500K.
 We recommend 4 pcs per square meter for uniform lighting at minim 30 cm depth